Vienna, Georgia: Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Vienna has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

-2020 census

 As of the 2020 United States census, there were 2,928 people, 1,492 households, and 1,015 families residing in the city.